 - Apples: Core and quarter two granny smith apples, or another kind of tart apple.

-- Chopped Fresh Parsley: For garnish.
+- Chopped Fresh Parsley: For garnishing the finished pork roast.

 Is pork shoulder the same as pork butt?

 Technically, pork shoulder and pork butt are from the shoulder of the pig.
 Pork butt, also known as Boston butt, is above the shoulder blades, while pork shoulder roasts come from lower down on the shoulder.
 Both cuts are tougher cuts naturally.
 That’s why they also tend to be more affordable (hey hey!).

 Pork shoulder, like other tough cuts, benefits amazingly from a long, moist cooking process, like braising.
 That’s because a long, slow cooking time breaks down the toughness in the meat, leaving pork shoulder roasts tender, juicy, and super flavorful!

-How to Make Apple Cider Braised Pork Shoulder
+How to Make Braised Pork Shoulder

 - Make the Braising Sauce.
 Take the pork roast out of the pot, and set it aside while you cook the onions and garlic.
 Once the onions are soft, splash the wine into the pot and use a wooden spoon to scrape up any browned bits.
 Next, add the herbs to the pot, along with the broth and cider.

 - Braise the Pork.
-Carefully place the pork roast back into the pot, and bring the liquid to a boil.
-Next, turn off the heat, and cover the pot with a tight-fitting lid.
+Carefully place the pork roast back into the pot and bring the liquid to a boil.
+Next, turn off the heat and cover the pot with a tight-fitting lid.
 Finally, place the pot in the oven, reduce the temperature to 350˚F and cook for 2 hours.

-- Remove pork from the pot and transfer it to a cutting board; let rest for 10 minutes.
+- Remove the pork shoulder from the pot and transfer it to a cutting board; let rest for 10 minutes.
 While it rests, set the pot over high heat and bring the braising liquid to a boil, cooking it for several minutes until it thickens.

-- Add Cream: To make the gravy creamy, whisk in ¼ to ½ cup of heavy cream as it boils.
+- Add cream: To make the gravy creamy, whisk in ¼ to ½ cup of heavy cream as it boils.

 Serving Suggestions

-How to Store and Reheat Pork Roast Leftovers
+How to Store and Reheat Leftovers

 - To refrigerate leftover pork shoulder, place in shallow containers with the gravy, and store for up to three days.